TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 5/Micah 5.15.md

 ---

-And I will execute vengeance in anger and wrath upon the nations which hearkened not.
+I will execute vengeance in anger, and wrath on the nations that didn't listen."